nyumed-judy-lab/Heckman-domain-generalization/README.md

 ### **4. Evaluation**
 This section evaluates the trained model on the training, validation, and test data.

-- For tabular data, this repository calculates the AUC score for each domain in the test dataset and records the scores for all domains.
-The DataFrame is then saved to a CSV file in the ./results/prediction/ directory.
-The mean score for internal, external, and all sites are also calculated and included in the DataFrame.
+- For tabular data, the internal and external validations are performed.
+The functiton ```model.predict_proba(x)``` yields prediction results of the trained model.
+The prediction performance (AUC score; using the function ```roc_auc_socre(pred_y)```) for each domain in the test dataset is then calculated.
+They are summarized as mean scores for internal, external, and all domains .
+The prediction results and performances are then saved to CSV files in the [results][./results/prediction/] directory.

-+++++ save prediction results (output of the model)
+- For image data, the external validation is performed.
+The function ```model.predict(x)``` predicts the class (multi-class, continuous labels) in the the binary classification (multiclass classification, regression).
+The shape of the prediction results would be as follows:
+ - Binary Classification: (N, 1)
+ - Multiclass Classification: (N, J) -> In multinomial classification, the probability scores represent the probability of the observation belonging to each of the mutually exclusive classes, and the sum of the probabilities for all classes is 1.
+ - Regression: (N, 1)

-- For image data, the ```prediction()``` function calculates the AUC score, F1 score, and accuracy for the train, validation, and test sets.
-The scores are recorded in a pandas DataFrame and saved to a CSV file in the [results](./results/prediction/) directory.
+- The ```prediction()``` function calculates the classificatin performances (AUC score, F1 score, and accuracy) and regression performances (MSE, MAE, Pearson coefficient) for the training/validation/testing data.
+The prediction results and performances are then saved to CSV files in the [results][./results/prediction/] directory.

-- ```plots_loss()``` generates a plot of the training loss for each domain in a different color, and

-- ```plots_probit()``` generates a plot (histogram) of the distribution of the selection probits for each domain.
+- For all ```data_type```, the ```plots_loss()``` generates a plot of the training loss for each domain in a different color.
+The ```plots_probit()``` generates a plot (histogram) of the distribution of the selection probits for each domain.
 This function uses ```model.get_selection_probit()``` function that can yield the probits.

 The results and plots are saved to the [results](./results/) directory, with the filenames containing the name of the algorithm used (HeckmanDG) and the type of data (```args.data```) and here are the examples:
   - plots of the training loss [learning curve](results/plots/HeckmanDG_camelyon17_loss.pdf)